hadashiA/VitalRouter/README.md

 The name "command" is to emphasize that it is a operation that is "published" to your game system entirely.
 The word is borrowed from CQRS, EventStorming etc.

 In game development, the reason why the pub/sub model is used is because that any event will affect multiple sparse objects.
-See [Concedpt, Technical Explanation](#concept-technical-explanation) section to more information.
+See [Concept, Technical Explanation](#concept-technical-explanation) section to more information.

 > [!TIP]
 > Here we use the init-only property for simplicity.
 In your Unity project, you may need to add a definition of type `System.Runtime.CompilerServices.IsExternalInit`as a marker.